 For readmission, the student and her parents/guardians must first meet with the Director of Enrollment.
 After this initial consultation, the admission procedures applied to all new incoming students will be followed.
 Students who have withdrawn from Carondelet are not guaranteed automatic acceptance upon reapplying.

 2.17 Standardized Testing Program

-PSAT Tests will be administered to sophomores and juniors each October.
+Freshmen and Sophomores take a MAP assessment in Math and English twice a year.
+PSAT Tests will be administered to juniors each October.